next-theme/theme-next-docs/source/docs/third-party-services/statistics-and-analytics.md

 ---

 {% note warning %}
-NexT will not send record to analytics service provider as long as the page's host name does not match `url` option set in {% label info@site config file %}.
+NexT will not send record to analytics service provider as long as the page's host name does not match `url` option set in {% label info@Hexo config file %}.
 This will prevent local debugging from polluting analytics.
 Make sure you have configured `url` correctly, otherwise these statistics tools may not work as expected.
 {% endnote %}

 ### Analytics Tools